NUJ in parliament

 The NUJ also works with the Trade Union Co-ordinating Group and supports TUC parliamentary campaigns.

-The NUJ takes an interest in a range of parliamentary committees, contributes to parliamentary inquiries and consultations on legislation.
+The NUJ takes an interest in a range of parliamentary committees, contributes to parliamentary inquiries and public consultations on legislation.
 Details of all the latest bills and legislation are available on the www.parliament.uk website.

 NUJ parliamentary campaigns: